Vivid-Vortex/Misc/CommandsAndShortcuts/Gradle/gradleShortcut.md

 ---
 excluding custom gradle build such as docker-test:

+### In below code clean will happen followed by build.
+In the build it will exclude docker-test:build and thus all the subsequent docker-test checks.
-clean build pitest <mark> -x docker-test:build</mark
+graldle clean build <mark>-x docker-test:build</mark
 ***In this simply by excluding the build part of that check, you can remove all it's subsequent check such as docker-test:check, docker-test:classes etc.